kontent-ai/management-sdk-net/README.md

 var response = await client.UpsertLanguageVariantAsync(identifier, upsertModel);
 ```

-Or you can also build your dynamic object from strongly typed elements with `ElementBuilder`:
+You can also build your dynamic object representations of the elements from strongly typed elements models with `ElementBuilder`.
+That is **recommended approach when you don't need to work with strongly typed models** because it ensures you provided the element identification - `element.id`/`element.codename`.

 ```csharp
 var itemIdentifier = Reference.ById(Guid.Parse("9539c671-d578-4fd3-aa5c-b2d8e486c9b8"));